The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I don’t think it can hurt to warn about the agent certs expiring, and seems like a reasonable thing to include in the report sent back to the master.
 The agent cert expiring isn’t anywhere near the same scale of problem, but it seems like a safety net worth having (even if it doesn’t warn to the same degree or start as far out).

-#7 Updated by Steven Lindberg over 1 year ago
+#7 Updated by Steven Lindberg almost 4 years ago

 Greetings, I’ve been working on this issue in my fork.
 I haven’t created a pull request yet since all of the issues in the feature haven’t been addressed.

 I’ve implemented a method for logging a warning when certificates approach their expiration date, but currently it is only called in

 Puppet::SSL::Host#certificate when initializing the cert.
 This means (I believe) that the warning will only ever be displayed when starting puppet, so it is useless for daemons on machines with long uptimes.
 I’ve been looking into how the daemons work, and it doesn’t seem like a big deal to add a host-related call to the agent or application, but the master is a different thing.
 As far as I can tell, puppet master only spawns a web server, and doesn’t have an agent that can perform the check.
 It seems overkill to add an agent just for this purpose… It also seems pointless to add this feature if it can’t inform the admin the the CA is going to expire (although warn on restart is better than nothing).
 Any guidance would be appreciated.

 I haven’t looked into reporting yet, but I’m hoping that

 Puppet::SSL::Host#check_expiration method can be used or slightly tweaked to accomodate.
 Thanks!